BaoMinh-DA/Project-2---Carbon-Emission-Analysis/README.md

 | Capital Goods                      | 258712                 |

 ## IV.
 What are the companies with the highest contribution to carbon emissions?

+### We have to calculate the total carbon footprint of the product by company name.

 ```sql
 SELECT  COMPANY_NAME, sum(carbon_footprint_pcf) "TOTAL CARBON_FOOTPRINT"